cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 Results and Conclusions
 =======================

-The %BioGears %Respiratory System was validated quantitatively and qualitatively under resting physiological conditions and transient (action-induced) conditions.
+The %Respiratory System was validated quantitatively and qualitatively under resting physiological conditions and transient (action-induced) conditions.
 The validation is specified with a color coding system, with green indicating good agreement with trends/values, yellow indicating moderate agreement with trends/values, and red indicating poor agreement with trends/values.

 @anchor respiratory-validation
 Validation - Resting Physiologic State
 --------------------------------------

-The %BioGears %Respiratory Model outputs a number of system-level and compartment-level resting physiologic parameters.
+The %Respiratory Model outputs a number of system-level and compartment-level resting physiologic parameters.
 The tables below compare the values of system- and compartment-level parameters obtained from the model with referenced values.
 The outputs from the model correspond to the system- and compartment-level respiratory related values of the standard patient (77kg adult male)  under resting physiologic conditions.
 As shown in Table 3, the majority of the physiological variables show a good match with the literature.
 The outputs for the major respiratory variables, such as respiration rate, tidal volume, and pulmonary ventilation specifically match well with the reference data.

 <center>
 <i>Table 3.
 Validation of the resting physiologic state of the %Respiratory System.
-The table shows comparison of system-level outputs from %BioGears to referenced values.
+The table shows comparison of system-level outputs from the engine to referenced values.
 System-level outputs show favorable agreement with validation data.
 The deviations in end tidal carbon dioxide fraction and transpulmonary pressure can be attributed to the tuned parameters used in the model that are selected to meet the major system level physiological parameters.</i>
 </center><br>

 @insert ./test_results/tables/RespiratoryValidationTable.md

 <center>
 <i>Table 4.
 Validation table for the resting physiologic states.
-The table shows comparison of compartment-level outputs from %BioGears to referenced values.
+The table shows comparison of compartment-level outputs from the engine to referenced values.
 The majority of the variables show good match with the validation data.
 There are significant deviations in the carina flow and the dead space volumes.
 Future versions will address these issues.</i>
 </center><br>

 @insert ./test_results/tables/RespiratoryCompartmentsValidationTable.md